 The 2014 club was also No. 1 in the country in runs scored per game (8.3), total home runs (83), (out-slugging their opponents by a margin of 52 home runs), home runs per game (1.41), and slugging percentage (.495).
 It also ranked seventh in the country in fielding percentage at .979.

-2013 was another record-breaking year for Bragga’s squad as they compiled a school record 40 wins and an Ohio Valley Conference record 24 victories.
+2013 was a record-breaking year for Bragga’s squad as they compiled a school record 40 wins and an Ohio Valley Conference record 24 victories.
 The 2013 squad ranked near the top in the nation in several major categories, covering all facets of the game: pitching, defense, and offense.
 The team ranked seventh in the country in scoring (7.3 runs/game), 13th in fielding percentage (.979), seventh in home runs per game (.95), 26th in batting average (.303), eighth in slugging percentage (.464), and second in strikeouts per nine innings (9.0).
 The 2013 club also had eight members make the All-OVC first or second team, six of whom were underclassmen.
 The team also had one National Player of the week and one National Pitcher of the week.

 The 2013 baseball team tied a school record with a 14-game win streak and beat the No. 2 nationally ranked Vanderbilt Commodores on the road.
 No team in any sport, in the history of Tennessee Tech athletics had ever beaten a higher ranked team prior to the win at Vanderbilt.